Rey-EL/media-tidy/README.md

 # MediaTidy

-## Overview

-MediaTidy is a powerful Python utility script designed to bring order to even the most chaotic media libraries.
-It automates the process of organizing your photos and videos by scanning a designated folder, intelligently renaming files, and moving them into a clean, standardized directory structure.
+MediaTidy is a Python utility script that brings order to chaotic photo and video libraries.
+It automates the process of organizing your media by scanning a folder, intelligently renaming files based on their metadata, and moving them into a clean, standardized `Images` and `Videos` directory structure.

+---

-## Features
+## Key Features

-*   **Smart Date Recognition**: Utilizes EXIF metadata from photos (via the Pillow library) to accurately determine the "Date Taken."
-If EXIF data is unavailable, it gracefully falls back to using the file's last modification time.
+*   **Smart Date Recognition**: Uses EXIF metadata from photos (via the Pillow library) to find the exact "Date Taken."
+If EXIF data is missing, it falls back to the file's last modification time.
-*   **Organizes by Type**: Automatically creates dedicated `Images` and `Videos` folders at the root of your media library, ensuring clear separation and easy access.
+*   **Organizes by Type**: Automatically creates and sorts files into `Images` and `Videos` folders within your selected library.
-*   **Automatic Renaming**: Renames all media files to a consistent and readable format: `YYYY-MM-DD_HH-MM-SS`.
+*   **Standardized Renaming**: Renames all media files to a consistent `YYYY-MM-DD_HH-MM-SS` format for easy chronological sorting.
-*   **Collision Handling**: Prevents accidental overwrites by intelligently appending a counter (e.g., `...
+*   **Collision Handling**: If a file with the same name already exists, it intelligently appends a counter (e.g., `...
 (1)`, `...
-(2)`) to filenames if a duplicate name is encountered.
+(2)`) to prevent accidental overwrites.
-*   **Recursive Cleanup**: After all media files have been processed and moved, the script performs a thorough scan to identify and delete any empty subfolders left behind, maintaining a tidy directory structure.
+*   **Recursive Cleanup**: After organizing all media, the script performs a final pass to find and delete any empty subfolders left behind.
+*   **User-Friendly Interface:**
-*   **User-Friendly Interface**: Integrates `tkinter` for an intuitive graphical folder selection dialog, making it easy to choose your media library.
+    *   Integrates `tkinter` for a simple graphical dialog to select your media library.
-*   **Live Progress Tracking**: Incorporates `tqdm` to display a real-time progress bar, keeping you informed during the organization process.
+    *   Displays a `tqdm` progress bar to show live progress during the organization process.

-## Deployment / Executable

-This repository includes a `MediaTidy.spec` file, which serves as a "recipe" for PyInstaller.
-PyInstaller compiles the Python script into a standalone `MediaTidy.exe` for Windows.
-This allows the tool to be run on any Windows machine, even those without Python installed.
-The final `.exe` executable is generated in the `dist` folder after running PyInstaller.

-## How to Use (Script)

-1.  **Run the script**: Open your terminal or command prompt, navigate to the project directory, and execute the script using Python:
+---

+## Installation & Setup

+To use MediaTidy, you need Python 3.

+1.  **Navigate to the project directory:**
     ```bash
+    cd media-tidy
+    ```

+2.  **Install dependencies:**
+    It's highly recommended to use a virtual environment.
+    ```bash
+    # Create and activate a virtual environment (optional but recommended)
+    python3 -m venv venv
+    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+    # Install the required packages
+    pip install -r requirements.txt
+    ```

+---

+## Usage

+1.  **Run the script from your terminal:**
+    ```bash
     python3 MediaTidy.py
     ```

-2.  **Select Folder**: A graphical dialog box will appear.
-Use it to select the main media library folder you wish to organize.
+2.  **Select Your Media Library:** A graphical dialog box will appear.
+Navigate to and select the root folder of your photo/video library.

-3.  **Process**: The script will then automatically scan, move, rename, and clean up your entire media library, providing a progress bar for visibility.
+3.  **Let it Run:** The script will automatically scan for all media files, organize them into the `Images` and `Videos` subdirectories, and clean up empty folders.
+You can monitor the progress in the terminal.

+---

+## Creating a Standalone Executable (Optional)

+You can bundle this script and its dependencies into a single standalone `.exe` file for Windows using **PyInstaller**.
+This allows the script to be run on machines that do not have Python installed.

+To build the executable:

+1.  **Install PyInstaller:**
+    ```bash
+    pip install pyinstaller
+    ```

+2.  **Run the build command from the project directory:**
+    This command will create a `.spec` file and a `dist` folder containing the final `MediaTidy.exe`.
+    ```bash
+    pyinstaller --onefile --windowed MediaTidy.py
+    ```

+3. The final `MediaTidy.exe` will be located in the `dist` folder.